Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 Dairy provides protein, calcium, vitamin D, vitamin B12 and phosphorous.
 If avoiding dairy, it’s important to find alternative sources of these nutrients.
 For example, including calcium-fortified milks or tofu made with calcium carbonate.

-There is no evidence suggesting that gluten negatively impacts PCOS.
-However, refined carbohydrates and sugars that are often present in gluten-containing foods (cakes, biscuits, bread, pastries) can worsen PCOS symptoms and insulin resistance.
+There is no evidence suggesting that gluten negatively impacts PMOS.
+However, refined carbohydrates and sugars that are often present in gluten-containing foods (cakes, biscuits, bread, pastries) can worsen PMOS symptoms and insulin resistance.
 It is not the gluten (which is protein found in wheat) that causes this.
-Therefore, it is not necessary to go completely gluten free (unless you are coeliac) to improve PCOS.
+Therefore, it is not necessary to go completely gluten free (unless you are coeliac) to improve PMOS.

 If energy-dense gluten-containing foods are eliminated, it can reduce overall carbohydrate intake and sugar intake and aid weight loss.
 However, simply replacing energy dense, nutrient-poor foods (e.g. cookies) with gluten-free versions often result in weight gain.
 Gluten-free foods often add in fat and sugars in order to make up for the gluten (protein).
 This results in a product that is higher in calories, fat, sugar and lower in protein.